Naturalisation

 Do I have to take the naturalisation test?

 You can contact your local Naturalisation Office ("Einbürgerungsbehörde") to learn where and when the test takes place.
 In addition, you will find a list of all the test centres which give the test in your state on bamf.de.
-If you would like to take a course, the Migration Counselling Office or a Youth Migration Service in your area can suggest some schools nearby.
+If you would like to take a course, the Migration Counselling Office or a Youth Migration Service can suggest some schools nearby.

 I do not meet the requirements - can I still become a German citizen?